ron2015schmitt/Mathematiques-old/README.md

 # USING THE mātricks LIBRARY

-To use the mātricks library you need to include the library file `cooll.hpp` and link to the `libmatricks.a` library file.
+To use the mātricks library you need to include the library file `matricks.hpp` and link to the `libmatricks.a` library file.
 See the following files for examples